glauxian/glauxian.github.io/_posts/2015-06-09-open-letter-of-introduction.markdown

 Glaux made its mark in EVE.
 As a group we were a recognized highly skilled Industrial powerhouse.
-With an extension POS network, capital ship production and established trade routes we dominate our small area of low sec space in the khanid Region.
-Sadly due to real life reasons I departed EVE in 2009 and sold off the corp and the plethora of assets it had accumulated over the 4 year span of continued growth.
-I no longer have the orginal "Zaporozh" character.
+With an extension POS network, capital ship production and established trade routes we dominate our small area of low sec space in the Khanid Region.
+Sadly, due to real life situations I departed EVE in 2009 and sold off the corp and the plethora of assets it had accumulated over the 4 year span of continued growth.
+I no longer have the orginal "Zaporozh" character he is owned by a null sec player who will not part with this amazing character.
 I do still have Zap2 the trusty freighter pilot in our group who ferried countless billions in freight over the glorious 4 years of our reign.
 My old alt character Zap2 will now be the appointed CEO of Glauxian Brothers and we will establish a new home base in Zatamaka an entry system where Glaux seeded most of the low-sec region with countless Jump Freighter runs.
-"Zaporosh Glaux" will be my secondary character in training for long range directives yet to be establlshed.
+"Zaporosh Glaux" will be my secondary character in training for long range directives yet to be established.

-Glaux always had a corporate tax base but I decided to eliminate that for this time around and see how internal growth can manifest in reaching over-all corporate goals.

 1. Currently in progress.
 Re-establish Glaux Brothers in the Low-sec system Zatamaka as our entry point into low sec spacw where